K-Harris-Wilson/MSc-Data-Science-Marketing-Analytics-Thesis/README.md

 # MSc-Data-Science-Marketing-Analytics-Thesis

-My repository is a collection of data that I've compiled from two sources that I found on GitHub.
-The first source is maintained by Daniel de Haan, and it contains data related to SPDF.
-The SPDF repository is focused on benchmarking several intermittent demand forecasting methods on both industrial and simulated datasets related to spare part demand forecasting.
-The second source is maintained by Connor Herring and focuses on Spare Part Demand Forecasting.
+My MSc thesis in Data Science Marketing Analytics revolves around forecasting spare part demand.
+To achieve this, I have compiled a repository of data from two sources available on GitHub.
+The first source, maintained by Daniel de Haan, offers data related to SPDF and benchmarks various intermittent demand forecasting methods on both industrial and simulated datasets.
+The second source, maintained by Connor Herring, focuses specifically on Spare Part Demand Forecasting.

-By combining these two sources of data, I've slightly modified both sets to accomodate my forecasting.
+To create a comprehensive dataset for my forecasting analysis, I have merged and modified the data from these two sources.
+The analysis is conducted in Python and includes Jupyter Notebooks, as well as an HTML variant that can be easily accessed through web browsers to view the output.